Trillium’s Efforts Will Increase Thanks to the Cures Act

-In 2015, Trillium made the choice to fund two long-term residential substance use treatment programs to address these gaps in services.
-Through a partnership with The Healing Place based out of Kentucky, Trillium selected sites in in Greenville and Wilmington to replicate their successful treatment programs.
+Trillium made the choice to fund two long-term residential substance use treatment programs to address these gaps in services.
+Through a partnership with The Healing Place-based out of Kentucky, Trillium selected sites in Greenville and Wilmington to replicate their successful treatment programs.
 Money from Trillium’s reinvestment funds were designated to these The Healing Place sites.
 However, momentum for these programs has been slowed significantly due to uncertainty regarding whether the North Carolina General Assembly will continue to require reinvestment funds be used to offset State funding reductions for existing services rather than to expand needed services.
 If these two programs are built, they will address one of the largest gaps in the substance use disorder treatment continuum of care that exists today: long term, residential, peer-run treatment.
 During the past year, Trillium has become increasingly concerned about the growing opioid epidemic evident across our catchment area.
 As a result of Trillium’s experience with serving this population and discussions with treatment providers, we believe the following steps are necessary to fight this epidemic:

 - a continuum of intervention points

-- assessments (both in person with a clinician and on-line, anonymous assessments
+- assessments (both in-person with a clinician and on-line, anonymous assessments

 - a variety of treatment services